-- 1. The student must contact the instructor or TA in-person or by e-mail within 48 hours of the examination.
+- 1. The student must contact the instructor or TA in-person or by telephone or e-mail within 24 hours of the test or examination.
+If you do not speak to the instructor directly, you must leave a message.
 Be sure to clearly state your name, student number, course, and a number and time at which you can be reached.
-If you are unable to contact the course instructor or TA before the exam, subsequent documentation accounting for the delay must be provided. - 2.
-Appropriate documentation verifying the circumstances for the missed examination must be provided prior to arranging the MAKE-UP test.
-Failure to provide appropriate documentation will result in a grade of F on the missed test. - A. Tests or examinations missed on the grounds of medical or mental health circumstances must be supported by an Attending Physician's statement or a statement by a Psychologist or Counsellor.
-The statement must include: (i) full name, mailing address and telephone number of the physician; (ii) the nature of the illness and its duration (i.e., specific dates covered); and, (iii) indication of whether the illness and/or medication prescribed would have SERIOUSLY affected the student's ability to study and perform over the period in question.
-Note: The physician's office may be contacted to verify the information provided. - B. Tests or examinations missed on the grounds of non-medical circumstances must be supported by appropriate documentation (i.e., death certificates, obituary notice, automobile accident reports, airline/train/bus ticket/receipts with date of booking on ticket, etc.).
-Airline/train/bus ticket/receipts for emergency travel must indicate destination, departure and return dates.

-3. In the case of a make-up test/exam, the student must be prepared to write within the week following the missed test (a date will be set by the instructor).
-Although the content to be examined will be the same, the format may or may not follow that of the original test/examination.
-It is the student's responsibility to check with the instructor or TA as to the date/time of the make-up.
-A conflict in another course during the time of the make-up is not an acceptable reason for missing the make-up.
+If you are unable to contact the course instructor during this 24 hour period, subsequent documentation accounting for the delay must be provided. - 2.
+Appropriate documentation verifying the circumstances for the missed test or examination must be provided prior to arranging the MAKE-UP test.
+Failure to provide appropriate documentation will result in a grade of F on the missed test. - A. Tests or examinations missed on the grounds of medical circumstances must be supported by an Attending Physician's statement or a statement by a Psychologist or Counsellor.
+The Attending Physician's statement must include: (i) the full name, mailing address and telephone number of the physician; (ii) state the nature of the illness and its duration (i.e., specific dates covered); and, (iii) an indication of whether the illness and/or medication prescribed would have SERIOUSLY affected the student's ability to study and perform over the period in question.
+Note: The physician's office may be contacted to verify that the forms were completed by the physician. - B. Tests or examinations missed on the grounds of non-medical circumstances must be supported by appropriate documentation (i.e., death certificates, obituary notice, automobile accident reports, airline/train/bus ticket/receipts with date of booking on ticket, etc.).
+Airline/train/bus ticket/receipts for emergency travel must indicate destination, departure and return dates. - 3. a) In the case in which NO MAKE-UP opportunity is provided, the grade component will be distributed across other evaluative components of the course (to be specified by instructor). - b) In the case of a make-up test/exam, the student must be prepared to write within the week following the missed test (a date will be set by the TA).
+Although the content to be examined will be the same, the format may or may not follow that of the original examination.
+It is the student's responsibility to check with the instructor or TA as to the time of the make-up.
+A conflict in another course during the time of the make-up is not an acceptable reason for missing the make-up (unless there is an exam in the other course at that time).
 If a student misses a make-up opportunity for good reasons (see points A and B above), then either the prorating option is applied, or a second and final opportunity for a make-up will be arranged.
-Missed make-ups must be supported by appropriate documentation (see points A and B above).
-Failure to provide appropriate documentation will result in a grade of F on the missed test.